 That’s why you should occasionally test your iron levels, whether it’s blood iron or ferritin (which reflects your body’s iron stores).

 GGT is an enzyme doctors often use to assess liver function.
 However, it’s not a part of the CMP.
 A growing body of evidence has established the link between higher GGT levels and inflammation and oxidative stress, showing that this test is useful beyond estimating liver health.

 Research has linked higher GGT, even within the normal range, with an increased risk of diabetes and heart and kidney disease.
 Therefore it’s a good idea to check your levels once in a while.

 9) Uric acid

 Uric acid is a tricky one.
-Too much uric acid causes kidney stones and gout and increases your risk of heart disease, diabetes, and cancer.
+Too much uric acid causes kidney stones and gout and can increase an individual’s risk of heart disease and diabetes.
 So the lower the better, right?
 Not quite.
 Uric acid is also a natural antioxidant – it makes up to 60% of the blood’s antioxidant capacity.
 Also, studies show it may protect the brain from diseases such as Alzheimer’s and Parkinson’s.
 That’s why you want to keep uric acid in a narrow optimal range.

 Thyroid hormones control the rate of your metabolism.
 They affect your cholesterol levels and insulin sensitivity.
 An underactive or overactive thyroid can cause issues with weight, energy levels, and mood.